LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/108425052-2fef3a00-71f7-11eb-8bf1-8c13d6a0a37c.png)

 Yields same number of hits(3044) but the order of the hits have changed.
 The hits ranking higher on the list has Michelle Obama in the boosted field, headline.
-The articles are definitely about Michelle Obama!
+These articles are definitely about Michelle Obama!

 #### Let's try searching for a Topic
-What if you are looking for an article that mentions "Party planning"?
-This query contains the popular term "party" or "planning?, so you will see a lot of hits.
+While searching for Michelle Obama, the user just remembered she is throwing a party for all of her friends this weekend.
+She searches for articles regarding party planning to get some ideas for it.

 ```
 GET news_headlines/_search